pragmagrid/pragma_boot/README.rst

-If the command starts with ve_driver it will be replaced with the local Virtual Engine (VE) driver (the base path used to find all the VE drivers can be configured in the file site_conf.conf)
+If the command starts with ve_driver it will be replaced with the local Virtual Engine (VE) driver (the base path used to find all the VE drivers can be configured in the file site_conf.conf) site_conf.conf should be used also to set the path for the temporary staging of VM images

 * **ve_driver/allocate** this script takes care of verifying that there are enough